 40 Excellent E-Words To Enlarge Your Vocabulary

-The history of the letter E can be traced all the way back to an Egyptian hieroglyphic that probably depicted a praying or celebrating man, with the open horizontal lines of an “E” being the modern-day descendants of his arms or legs.
-Over time, this original pictogram simplified massively: the Phoenicians adopted it and made it into nothing more than a slanted, back-to-front, slightly elongated E-shape, which they used to represent their letter he.
+The history of the letter E can be traced all the way back to an Egyptian hieroglyphic that probably depicted a praying or celebrating man, with the open horizontal lines of an E being the modern-day descendants of his arms or legs.
+Over time, this original pictogram simplified massively: The Phoenicians adopted it and made it into nothing more than a slanted, back-to-front, slightly elongated E-shape, which they used to represent their letter he.
 This in turn was rotated, truncated, and straightened up to form the Greek letter epsilon, E, and it’s from there (via Latin) that E as we know it ended up in English.

 E is the most frequently used letter in the English language—in fact, it’s held the top spot in the English language ever since the Old English period [PDF].
 It’s nearly 57 times more common than the least-used letter, Q, and is the most-used letter in a host of other languages, including French, German, Spanish, Dutch, Italian, and Latin.
 E accounts for around 11 percent of all the language you’ll ever use.
-Not only that, but you can expect it to begin just under four percent of all the words in a dictionary—including the 40 extra-special E-words explained here.
+Not only that, but you can expect it to begin just under 4 percent of all the words in a dictionary—including the 40 extra-special E-words explained here.

 The cash used to secure a deal or a bargain?
 That’s earnest money.

 An 18th-century euphemism for a grave.
 To take an earth-bath meant to be buried.
 Coffins, meanwhile, were nicknamed eternity-boxes.